greggersaurus/OpenSteamController/DevBoard/README.md

 This is a running list of items I would like to prioritize and not lose track of.

+1. Create help command
+    1. Need to provide help functions for all cmds
+    1. Make sure output format for each function is consistent (i.e. surround {} to designate variables)
+1. Dig into infinite pulse on haptic bug
+    1. There was a bug where Note was pointing to bogus data that resulted in a interrupt that never seemed to end
+        1. Need bounds check on how interrupt variables are setup to stop this from happening???
 1. Create sleep function
     1. Use CT16B0 like official Valve FW does?
 1. Now that we know PIO1_1 is active low enable of analog triggers (L = AD0 and R = AD2), clean up and organize!
 1. Get controller to act as PowerA wired
     1. Clean up naming in changes...
+1. Revisist console/CDC uart
+    1. Look for interrupt related bugs/race conditions
+        1. Think back to issues that occur when ADC interrupts are enabled
+    1. create putc(), getc(), tstc() and (re)build from there?
 1. Add details on different firmware build types (i.e. intentions and commands/control layouts)
 1. Add details for each specific firwmare build type to this README
 1. Figure out interrupt related issues as to why Console output gets weird